roshansuresh/heuristic_coevolution/README.md

-# Heuristic_Coevolution_EOSS
+# CHIDO (Coevolutionary Heuristic Incorporation for Design Optimization)
- Coevolution-inspired incorporation of heuristic soft constraints for the EOSS and Metamaterial problems
+ Coevolution-inspired incorporation of expert design heuristics as soft constraints for the EOSS and Metamaterial problems